-William E. Kirwan serves as president of the university.
+William E. Kirwan begins serving as president.

-The College of Engineering is renamed the A. James Clark School of Engineering, in honor of the 1950 alumnus and benefactor.
+The College of Engineering is renamed the A. James Clark School of Engineering in honor of the 1950 alumnus and benefactor.

 The Robert H. Smith School of Business is given the name of its 1950 alumnus and benefactor.